walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

   Chick R Bio:  100g # < 0 (1/2)    is percent of pack
   Brokkoli R:        # > 0 (e.g. 2) is piece(s)
   Olivenöl:          # or with "g" (100g), "ml" (100ml)
 ```

-Foods file usage
+Foods file usage (foods.yml)
 ----------------------------------------------------------

 Currently we enter the values once in data/foods.yml.
-Easy when the number of ingredients usually used in a day is limited, and simpler than doing manual calculations (partially used ingredients).
+Simpler than doing manual calculations (partially used ingredients).

 ```yaml